Lioresal Side Effects

 Other dosage forms:

-Along with its needed effects, baclofen (the active ingredient contained in Lioresal) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by baclofen (the active ingredient contained in Lioresal).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking baclofen:Less common or rare
+If any of the following side effects occur while taking baclofen, check with your doctor or nurse as soon as possible:Less common or rare

 - Bloody or dark urine